powersj/powersj.io/content/post/ubuntu-eoan.md

 This has been one of the fastest, clean looking Ubuntu releases that I can remember.
 The yaru theme is one of my all time favorite for how responsive and polished it has come out looking.

 The overall performance of GNOME seems to have improved greatly and provides a very smooth and sleek experience.
-I have been enjoyed watching our GNOME desktop evolve and improve over the past few releases.
+I have enjoyed watching our GNOME desktop evolve and improve over the past few releases.
 So much so that I have not even looked at any of the other desktop environments in a while.

 I have yet to try out the ZFS on root support, but I am very interested in doing so.
 When I saw a demo of the power that comes with snapshot and rollback support it is easy to see how exciting this is.